-Most of the investigations carried out for the purpose of studying the structure of the cell membrane use red blood cells (RBC), since the absence of internal membranes and nuclei in RBC results in the process of isolation is carried out quite easily.
+Most of the investigations carried out to study the cell membrane structure use red blood cells (RBC) since the absence of internal membranes and nuclei in RBC results in isolation is carried out quite quickly.

 The cell membrane is also known as the plasma membrane or plasmalemma; The cell membrane is one of the vital parts of a cell that encloses the internal organelles.
 This membrane separates the inside of a cell from the outside environment.

-A cell membrane physically separates the contents of the cell from the outside environment, but in plants, fungi, and some bacteria, there is a cell wall that surrounds this membrane.
-However, the cell wall acts as a solid mechanical support only.
+A cell membrane physically separates the contents of the cell from the outside environment, but in plants, fungi, and some bacteria, a cell wall surrounds this membrane.
+However, the cell wall acts as solid mechanical support only.

-The actual function of the cell membrane is the same in both cases and is not greatly altered by the mere presence of a cell wall.
+The actual function of the cell membrane is the same in both cases and is not significantly altered by the mere presence of a cell wall.

 Structure and composition

-The cell membrane is made up of two layers of phospholipids, and each phospholipid molecule has a head and a pair of tails.
-The head region is hydrophilic (attraction towards water molecules) and the tail ends are hydrophobic (it stays away from water molecules).
+The cell membrane comprises two layers of phospholipids, and each phospholipid molecule has a head and a pair of tails.
+The head region is hydrophilic (attraction toward water molecules), and the tail ends are hydrophobic (it stays away from water molecules).

-Both phospholipid layers are arranged in such a way that the head regions form the outer and inner surface of this membrane and the tail ends approach the center of the cell membrane.
+Both phospholipid layers are arranged so that the head regions form the outer and inner surface of this membrane, and the tail ends approach the center of the cell membrane.